Tell Congress to Use the CRA to Save Net NeutralityLearn More About the CRA

 Chairman Pai may have ignored millions of Americans, but he can’t ignore Congress.
 Members of Congress have the ability and the authority to quickly reverse Chairman Pai’s unprecedented rulemaking through a law called the Congressional Review Act (CRA).
 Put simply, members of Congress can act to nullify the FCC’s rollback of net neutrality by introducing and passing a resolution of disapproval as soon as the FCC’s new Order has been both published in the Federal Register and sent to Congress in an official report.
 After that, members of Congress have 60 legislative days to introduce a resolution of disapproval that cannot be amended or blocked by filibuster.

 In response to the Federal Register publication of the Order and the #OneMoreVote Day of Action, Senator Ed Markey introduced a CRA resolution in the Senate, and Representatives Nancy Pelosi and Mike Doyle have introduced a CRA resolution in the House of Representatives.
 A CRA resolution would restore the rules codified by the 2015 Open Internet Order and upheld by the D.C.
 Circuit Court of Appeals twice.
-To be clear, the Order has not gone into effect yet.
+Thanks to public support, this resolution passed in the Senate in May.
+To be clear, the FCC's 2017 Order has not gone into effect yet.
 An interactive, longform chart explaining the complete CRA process can be found here.
 You can learn more about the CRA process in our video:

 But what about other legislation?
 It’s true, some members of Congress have introduced or proposed introducing a bills to enshrine net neutrality into law.
 Unfortunately, at this time, none of those proposals offer full net neutrality protections, while preserving general FCC power to protect consumers on other important broadband issues.
 This is something Public Knowledge President Gene Kimmelman warned against in his testimony on net neutrality in 2015.
 Americans should be careful about accepting a weak substitute for net neutrality when we’ve had strong rules under current FCC jurisdiction that can be restored by Congress with a CRA vote.